 In X3: The Threat there are two superfast prototype ships that the player can acquire and fly.
 Letting them be piloted by the AI in a sector you're in is, needless to say, the best way to have them crash into asteroids and stations.

 Same thing goes for capital ships.
 They are much slower, but they're also much less agile and much bigger.
 This results in the AI being unable to efficiently calculate trajectories that avoid stations and asteroids, with predictably expensive results.

 This gave rise to an interesting tactic in the older X-Tension.
 Xenon destroyer ships in that game were unusual in that, despite being large capital ships, they were also extremely fast - but their agility still sucked.
 So a player wanting to rid the universe of some Xenon ships would park himself behind a Xenon station, putting it between himself and a destroyer.
-Said destroyer would come at the player engines screaming, notice the obstacle too late, fail to pull out of the maneuver and piledrive into the station.
+Said destroyer would come barreling at the player, notice the obstacle too late, fail to pull out of the maneuver and piledrive into the station.
 This would usually result in a dead destroyer and a station with downed shields.
 One could then wait for the shields to recharge and repeat the procedure, or cause a second destroyer collision, which would kill both the ship and the station.
-It's worth noting that the destroyer would bump the station a fair distance due to its sheer mass, so it was a bad idea to park one's ship directly behind it; X-Tension one of the few games that allow the player to die from being rammed by a space station.
+It's worth noting that the destroyer would bump the station a fair distance due to its sheer mass, so it was a bad idea to park one's ship directly behind it; X-Tension has to be the only game in history that allows the player to die from being rammed by a space station.